arjav0703/mr-bright-and-keychain/README.md

-# project 1-> blinky
+# project 1-> Mr. Bright :-)

-i created this blinky on breadboard in build guild bhopal and it a very fun event :D this was so fun. this was my first time working with a breadboard and i experimented a lot and even broke a bunch of LEDs lol.
+i created this led thing on breadboard in build guild bhopal and it a very fun event :D this was so fun. this was my first time working with a breadboard and i experimented a lot and even broke a bunch of LEDs lol.
 I also got to take away the stuff btw :p

 I used: